 Is abortion legal near Warren, Ohio?

 Yes.
-Ohio state law restricts abortion in the following ways to protect your health and safety as you consider abortion:
+Ohio state law restricts abortion in the following ways:

 - Women must receive state-mandated counseling and then wait 24 hours before having an abortion.

 - Medication abortion must be provided following FDA protocols.

 - Parents of minors must give consent prior to an abortion.